Become a New Orleans Police Officer

 Get more information at JoinNOPD.org

 The hiring process consists of the steps below.
-You must successfully complete each step to move on to the next.
 You must complete all of the steps to be hired.

 - Multiple choice exam and writing exercise

 - Physical Agility Test including push ups, sit-ups, and running